Stress in Children – Causes, Signs and Tips to Manage

 When to Consult a Doctor

-In many cases, good parenting can help relieve your child’s stress, but sometimes the stressors are too large to be countered at home or school.
-Consult with your child’s paediatrician, if they are:
+In many cases, good parenting can help relieve your child’s stress, but sometimes, the stressors are too large to be countered at home or school.
+Consult with your child’s pediatrician, if they are:

 - Showing signs of withdrawal, depression, or unhappiness.